 The Employer Team within the Revenue Service will provide support and guidance to you in your role as an employer in Guernsey.
 Some FAQs can be found below.

-As an employer you must register with the Revenue Service.
-You will be provided with two reference numbers, one for income tax deductions and one for contribution deductions and they should be used when making contact with us and for registering to use the Revenue Service Returns creator.
+An employer must register with the Revenue Service and will be given 2 reference numbers - one for tax and one for contribution deductions.
+They should both be used when contacting us and using Returns Creator.

 Frequently Asked Questions

 What is a Coding Notice and how do they work?

 - A Coding Notice provides details of the employee's personal tax allowances and contribution rate.
 The tax allowance is the amount that they can earn without the deduction of tax.
 An employer should deduct the weekly or monthly number from the employee's gross pay (after any payments have been made to an approved pension fund).
 This will leave an amount which should have tax deducted at the rate of 20%.
 If an employee does not have a Coding Notice, tax should be deducted at 20% on the full gross wage figure (after any approved pension fund payments have been made) and contributions should be paid at the rate set for the year..

 When does a Coding Notice or Direction Notice Expire?